This is Don's "Whom We Might Be" Story

 Moving away from religion again & back to my ancestral data,

-perhaps the most remarkable discovery in my family tree research was that
+perhaps the most remarkable discovery in my Family Tree research was a direct ancestral link to my 27th paternal Great-Grandfather,

 William I

-He was the Duke of Normandy, and later became the 1st Norman King of England by his sword & his large army in the
+later becoming the 1st Norman King of England by using his sword & his large army in the

 Battle of Hastings…

-The battle was fought on Senlac Hill, just seven miles NW of Hastings, Sussex in England on a Saturday, October 14th, in 1066.
+The battle was on Senlac Hill just seven miles NW of Hastings, Sussex in England on Saturday, October 14th in 1066;

-The last Anglo-Saxon King, Harold II of England was killed by Williams' Norman forces at the end of the bloody, all-day battle, shot in the eye with an arrow, according to legend; his forces were also destroyed.
-There's actual genetic history here, making me (theoretically) a battle-capable warrior!
+King Harold II of England ( the last Anglo-Saxon King ) was killed by Williams' Norman forces at the end of the bloody, all-day battle, shot in the eye with an arrow, according to legend; his forces were also destroyed

-While some of my direct ancestors lived in England during both the artistic
+Some of the direct ancestors in my tree data did live in England during both the artistic period of the

 English Renaissance